hypernormalisation/zeal/README.md

 # zeal
-Tools and docs for TBC ret paladin calcs
+Tools and docs for Ret paladin in TBC/WotLK Classic